-A court trial is most often a more time consuming and expensive approach as compared to mediation.
+A court trial is most often more time consuming and expensive approach as compared to mediation.
 The former requires a lengthy process to be followed.
-This includes discovery and collection of evidence, finding witnesses, along with numerous court sessions to come to a conclusion.
-On the other hand, mediation usually requires only a few sessions to reach a settlement.
+A court trial includes discovery and collection of evidence, finding witnesses, along with numerous court sessions to conclude.
+On the other hand, mediation usually requires only a few sessions to settle.

-Mediation also involves the two disputing parties rather than a judge to reach a resolution.
-Hence, it is able to reach decisions that a court may be unable to make.
-A notable aspect about mediation is that unlike a court trial, it isn't open to public and doesn't need to have everything transcribed.
+Mediation also involves the two disputing parties rather than a judge to resolve.
+Hence, it can reach decisions that a court may be unable to make.
+A notable aspect about mediation is that unlike a court trial, it isn't open to the public and doesn't need to have everything transcribed.
 It can remain as confidential as the parties want.

 A good mediator knows when a dispute can result in an amicable settlement or when one could inevitably end up in court as litigation.
 Attorney, Neda Nozari, is very well experienced in that.